Puberty: Body odor and acne

 Rising levels of androgens can change the fatty acid composition of perspiration, resulting in a more "adult" body odor.
 This often precedes thelarche and pubarche by one or more years.
 Another androgen effect is increased secretion of oil (sebum) from the skin.
 This change increases the susceptibility to acne, a skin condition that is characteristic of puberty.
 Acne varies greatly in its severity.

 Visual and other effects of hormonal changes

-In girls, estradiol (the primary female sex hormone) causes thickening of lips and oral mucosa as well as further development of the vulva.
-In the vulva and vagina, estradiol causes thickening (stratification) of the skin and the growth of both the myoepithelial layer and the smooth muscle of the vagina.
-Typically estradiol will also cause pronounced growth of the labia minora and to a lesser degree of the labia majora.

-Estradiol is also responsible for the increased production of pheomelanin, resulting in the characteristic red color of the lips, labia minora and sometimes labia majora.
-Estradiol together with other ovarian steroids also cause the darker coloration of the areola.

-Testosterone will cause an enlargement of the clitoris and possibly has important effects on the growth and maturation of the vestibular bulbs, corpus cavernosum of the clitoris and urethral sponge.
+Testosterone will cause an enlargement of the clitoris and possibly has important effects on the growth and maturation of the vestibular bulbs, corpora cavernosa of the clitoris and urethral sponge.

 Changes of the vulva initiated by estradiol as well as its direct effects also appear to influence the functioning of the lower urinary tract.

 Underarm hair

 Hair growth develops under the arms, starting out sparse before thickening and darkening over time.

 Variations

 In a general sense, the conclusion of puberty is reproductive maturity.
 Criteria for defining the conclusion may differ for different purposes: attainment of the ability to reproduce, achievement of maximal adult height, maximal gonadal size, or adult sex hormone levels.
-Maximal adult height is achieved at an average age of 15 years for an average girl and 17 years for an average boy.
-Potential fertility (sometimes termed nubility) usually precedes completion of growth by 1–2 years in girls and 3–4 years in boys.
+Maximal adult height is achieved at an average age of 15 years for an average female and 18 years for an average male.
+Potential fertility (sometimes termed nubility) usually precedes completion of growth by 1–2 years in females and 3–4 years in males.
 Stage 5 typically represents maximal gonadal growth and adult hormone levels.